Isle of Man at the Commonwealth Games

-The Isle of Man has competed seventeen times in the Commonwealth Games to date, beginning in 1958.
+The Isle of Man has competed eighteen times in the Commonwealth Games to date, beginning in 1958.

 History

 The Isle of Man first participated at the Games in 1958 in Cardiff, Wales.
 The Isle of Man has been strongest in Cycling and Shooting events.

 Medals

-The Isle of Man was thirty-fifth on the all-time medal tally of the Commonwealth Games after the 2022 games in Birmingham, England having won twelve medals since 1958.
+The Isle of Man was thirty-forth on the all-time medal tally of the Commonwealth Games after the 2026 games in Glasgow, Scotland having won fourteen medals since 1958.